 She is the author of a book "Hussein père et fils, Trente années qui ont changé le Moyen-Orient" at édition "l'Archipel", published in November 2007.An Arabic version of the book was published in August 2008 by Dar Al-Saqi.
 An English version was published in London January 2010.

 Randa Habib is a French citizen, native of Lebanon who graduated in Administrative and Political studies.

-She was a media advisor to the Late King Hussein from 1992 to 1993 and was part of the Royal Hashemite Court press team attending Arab-Israeli Peace talks.
+She had also served as media advisor to the late King Hussein from 1992 to 1993 and was part of the Royal Hashemite Court press team attending Arab-Israeli peace talks.

-She was also assistant government relations officer at Arthur Young and Company in Washington D.C. from 1979 to 1981.
+Ms. Hamarneh had also worked at Arthur Young and Company in Washington D.C. from 1979 to 1981.